Working in Portugal

 Finding a job in Portugal

-Those who have been lucky enough to secure a job prior to relocation will find that the businesses usually take care of most of the groundwork.
-Expats planning on travelling the self-employed path, or those who move without a job opportunity, will have much more difficulty beginning a business as well as navigating the waters of foreign affairs.
+Those lucky enough to secure a job prior to relocation will find that the businesses usually take care of most of the groundwork.
+Expats planning on taking the self-employed route or those who move without a job opportunity will have much more difficulty beginning a business as well as navigating the waters of foreign affairs.

 Those wanting to work in Portugal will find the best method of obtaining a job is through word-of-mouth.
 Many positions never even reach the press for advertisement and are rather marketed through social connections and friendship networks.

-Expats may also find that the expatriate community often prefers hiring service providers that originate from a similar part of the word as themselves, thus it's worthwhile to cultivate acquaintances in these circles.
+Expats may also find that the expat community often prefers hiring service providers that originate from a similar part of the word as themselves, so it's worthwhile to cultivate acquaintances in these circles.
 Many have made a living in Portugal working strictly for expats like themselves.

 Work culture in Portugal

 Portuguese business culture tends to be hierarchical and relationship focused.
 Employees show respect to superiors and should always use titles like Señhor and Señhora when speaking to colleagues.
-Appearances are important to local businesspeople and expats should make an effort to wear formal, neat and conservative clothing.
+Appearances are important to local businesspeople.
+Expats should make an effort to wear formal, neat and conservative clothing.